-Asheville is one of the coolest mountain towns in NC and by population, it’s the biggest in this guide.
-Use it as a base for nearby hikes and waterfalls, rides on the nearby Blue Ridge Parkway, or just relax in luxury at Biltmore Estate or The Omni Grove Park Inn.
+We’ve often used it as a base for nearby hikes and waterfalls.
+Asheville is also perfect for hopping on the Blue Ridge Parkway, or just relaxing in luxury at Biltmore Estate or The Omni Grove Park Inn.

 Bakersville is the Mitchell County seat and one of many arts-heavy communities in the area.
 Mica Gallery is one of a few spaces that showcase local artists from here and surrounding counties.

 Access to Roan Mountain goes through Bakersville and you can also enjoy the Toe River’s waters here.
 Of course, a very popular time of year to visit is in June, when the annual Rhododendron Festival kicks off.

 Floating high at 3,700 feet is one of the best NC mountain towns—Banner Elk.
 Home to the Woolly Worm Festival in October, we can’t get enough of this town, the amazing restaurants and shops here, and its gorgeous surroundings.